xiix0/scam/README.md

-Q:	What's tan and black and looks great on a lawyer?
+Q:	What is the difference between a duck?
-A:	A doberman.
+A:	One leg is both the same.